Terminology and ERSAs*

 Sleep deprivation — Preventing others from getting the minimum hours of sleep that humans require to maintain basic health, generally recognized as 6 to 8 hours per night.
 It has historically been used as a torture technique because it seriously harms victims without leaving any marks.
 One of the most damaging effects of excessive noise is depriving those nearby of sufficient rest.

-Frequently-Refuted Assertions (FRAs)
+Frequently-Refuted Simplistic Assertions (FRSAs)

-“Noise doesn’t affect us” — Noise denialists often rationalize excessive sound levels by claiming (without evidence) that a self-identified cohort of people is not physically affected by noise, due to their enjoyment of and / or recurrent exposure to it.
-This is actually a form of psycho-social conditioning, whereby unhealthy noise levels are socially normalized, such that people exposed to them (particularly from an early age) come to identify with and defend them as acceptable or even desirable (see “Stockholm Syndrome”).
-In fact, the physiological effects of excessive sound levels are clinically documented and unaltered by repeated exposure, ideology, or efforts to actively ignore them.
+Noise doesn’t affect us” — Noise denialists often rationalize excessive sound levels by claiming (without any evidence) that a self-identified cohort of people is not physically affected by noise, due to their recurrent exposure to and / or enjoyment of it.
+This is actually a form of psycho-social conditioning, whereby unhealthy noise levels are socially normalized, such that people exposed to them (particularly at an early age) come to identify with and defend them as acceptable or even desirable (see “Stockholm Syndrome”).
+In fact, the physiological effects of excessive sound levels are well documented, and unaltered by repeated exposure, ideology, or efforts to actively ignore them.

 _______________